-Candidates are expected to express their interest in running for the position of IPU President through a formal letter addressed to the IPU Secretary General.
+Candidates are expected to express their interest in running for the position of IPU President through a formal letter addressed to the IPU Secretary General, by the deadline of 18 October.
 The letter should underscore the key skills and competencies of the candidate and their vision for promoting the strategic plan of the IPU, and it should be accompanied by a brief CV.
 Candidatures may be submitted by the candidate directly, by a Member Parliament or group of parliaments, or by one or more geopolitical groups.